Office of Admissions

 - Standardized test scores if requested;

-- One letter of recommendation from your high school guidance counselor or a high school teacher, and one from an individual who can address your character;
+- One letter of recommendation from your high school guidance counselor or a high school teacher.

 - A personal, moral, or ethical dilemma and how it impacted your life, or;